 Aubrey de Grey, Ph.D., is the Chief Science Officer of SENS Research Foundation, a California-based 501(c)(3) biomedical research charity that performs and funds laboratory research dedicated to combating the aging process.
 He received his BA in computer science and Ph.D. in biology from the University of Cambridge, UK.
 He is also Editor-in-Chief of Rejuvenation Research, the world’s highest-impact peer-reviewed journal focused on intervention in aging.
 He is a highly sought-after speaker who gives 40-50 invited talks per year at scientific conferences, universities, companies in areas ranging from pharma to life insurance, and to the public.
 He now dedicates 30% of his time to AgeX.

-Hal Sternberg, Ph.D., has been BioTime’s Vice President of Research of BioTime for over 25 years and was one of the co-founders.
+Hal Sternberg, Ph.D., is Vice President of Research.
+Prior to joining AgeX, Dr. Sternberg was BioTime’s Vice President of Research for over 25 years and was one of the company’s co-founders.
 Prior to that Dr. Sternberg held various positions at the University of California at Berkeley from 1982 to 1988, where he supervised a team of researchers studying Alzheimer’s Disease.
-Dr. Sternberg was instrumental in the development of the medical product Hextend, bringing it through regulatory into the market to treat blood loss.
+Dr. Sternberg was instrumental in the development of the medical product Hextend, bringing it through regulatory approval as a blood plasma volume expander for the treatment of blood volume loss during routine surgery or emergency trauma surgery.
 Dr. Sternberg received his M.S. in chemistry in 1979 and Ph.D. in Biochemistry in 1982 from the University of Maryland.

 Dana Larocca served as Vice President of Research and Development at ReCyte Therapeutics since 2013.
 She founded Mandala Biosciences, LLC in 2008 where she managed a team focused on developing targeted nanoparticle probes for identifying, tracking and manufacturing purified therapeutic stem cells.
 As Chief Executive Officer, she raised over $3M in non-dilutive funding from SBIR and CIRM grants.
 Dr. Larocca previously held joint positions at Advanced Cell Technology (now Astellas) and the Sanford Burnham Medical Research Institute.
 She is author of over 40 scientific publications and inventor of 23 patents and patent applications in the fields of immunotherapy, gene therapy, and regenerative medicine.
 Dr. Larocca holds a Ph.D. in Molecular and Cellular Biology from the University of Southern California and a B.S. in Biology from Ithaca College.
 She did her post-doctoral training at Harvard University.